 There’s no science behind these claims, but that doesn’t stop millions of people from believing them.
 If you hear a splashy stat, it’s going to stick in your memory.
 And most people don’t have time to do their own research.

 The media counts on that.
 And their goal is to grab your attention, not educate you.
 Telling you the truth—that dehydration is rare among healthy people—wouldn’t scare many people into clicking the headline.

 But there’s a compelling story at the base of this confusion.
 To prevent the phantom of dehydration, many folks (especially athletes) over-hydrate.
 And this leads to a far more dangerous problem.

 The problem is low serum sodium, or hyponatremia, and most people haven’t heard of it.
 Exercise-associated hyponatremia affects about 15% of elite endurance athletes, causing symptoms that range from headache to muscle cramps to brain damage.

 Since these symptoms mimic the symptoms of dehydration, it’s hard to tell them apart.
 And the consequence of this confusion is a story worth sharing.

-Today I’ll give you the full scoop on dehydration: the symptoms, the causes, and how to rehydrate properly to prevent hyponatremia.
+Today I’ll give you the full scoop on dehydration: the symptoms, the causes, and how to rehydrate properly to prevent exercise-associated hyponatremia.
 I think you’ll learn something useful.